MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

-#### 4.0.4
+#### 5.0.0
-- Fix typo in the code that might lead to code coverage policy waiting indefinitely when there is no code coverage data in a build.
+- Update vsts-node-api and vsts-task-lib to latest versions.
+- Increase precision of comparison of code coverage percentage values.
+If no variance is supplied, percentage values will use six decimals instead of the previous two.
+When used with variance, the precision will be taken from the variance value.

 #### 4.0.3
 - Fix vsts-node-api initialization bug in code coverage policy that sometimes leads to the error "Cannot read property 'getCodeCoverageSummary' of undefined".